LSAT Logical Reasoning: Master the Section with AI-Powered Drills

 AI shouldn't replace your full-length practice tests, but it should be the "sprints" that supplement your "long runs."
 Here is how to bake it into your routine:

-- The Review Loop: Spend 15 minutes reviewing the AI’s explanations for every question you got wrong—and even the ones you got right but felt shaky on.
+2. The Review Loop: Spend 15 minutes reviewing the AI’s explanations for every question you got wrong, including the ones you got right but felt shaky on.

 Conclusion